-Ambaji is one of the oldest and most revered pilgrimage centers of ancient India.
+Ambaji is one of the oldest and most revered pilgrimage centres of ancient India.
 It is one of the fifty two Shakti Pethas which are consecrated to Sati, the goddess Shakti.
 The seat of Ambaji Mata is at the hilltop of Gabbar hills, situated in Danta Taluka of Banaskantha district on the border of Gujarat and Rajasthan.

-There are places on Gabbar like the Kailash Hill sunset point where one can visit not only to enjoy the scenic beauty, but also a ropeway ride.
-Gabbar hill has some more religious places which pilgrims often visit.
+There are places on Gabbar Hill like the Kailash Hill sunset point where one can visit not only to enjoy the scenic beauty, but also a ropeway ride.
+Gabbar Hill has some more religious places which pilgrims often visit.

 There is a tank named Man Sarovar behind the main temple.
 Two temples, one of Mahadev and another of Ajay Devi, the sister of Mata Ambaji are there on both sides of this holy tank,.
-The ancient temple of Shri Koteshwar Mahadev is located at a distance of 8 kms from Ambaji temple and near the origin of the Vedic virgin River Saraswati.
+The ancient temple of Shri Koteshwar Mahadev is located at a distance of 8 kms from Ambaji temple and near the origin of the Vedic virgin river Saraswati.

 It's connected with the river Saraswati and a Holy Kund at the Gaumukh.
-Ambaji is a renowned pilgrimage center of India revered by innumerous devotees and flocked by pilgrims belonging to various religions and backgrounds.
+Ambaji is a renowned pilgrimage centre of India revered by innumerous devotees and flocked by pilgrims belonging to various religions and backgrounds.

 The Gabbar Hill

-The Gabbar Hill is near the origin of the noted Vedic river Sarasvati, on the hills of Arasur, that is at the south-west side to ancient hills of Aravalli and at the height of 1,600 feet from the sea level.
+The Gabbar Hill is near the origin of the noted Vedic river Saraswati, on the hills of Arasur, that is located on the south-west side of the ancient hills of Aravalli and has a height of 1,600 ft from the sea level.
 The steep hill of Gabbar is very difficult to climb.

 Ambaji temple is considered to be one of the major Shakti Peeths of India.
-According to the legend, the heart of Devi Sati's body fell at the top of the hill of Gabbar.
+According to legend, the heart of Devi Sati's body fell at the top of the hill of Gabbar.
 The holy temple of "Arasuri Ambaji", as it is known for being situated in the hills of Arasur, consists of no idol of the holy goddess.
 The "Shree Visa Yantra" is worshiped as the main idol.
 The Yantra cannot be seen with bare eyes.
 To worship this Visa Shree Yantra, one has to tie a bandage over the eyes.

 The climate of Ambaji is pleasant throughout the year.